Structure and function of cell

 - Plastids are present in a plant cell.

 - Golgi bodies are present in the form of units termed dictyosomes in plants.

 - The centriole is absent.

 - The cell wall is not found, the outermost structure is the cell membrane or plasma membrane.

-- Generally, vacuoles are absent in animals cells and if present, they are very small.
+- Generally, vacuoles are absent in animal cells, and if present, they are very small.